openfisca/biryani/docs/source/tutorial2.rst

 >>> anything_to_bounded_float(-180, 180)(90)
 (90.0, None)

-.. note:: The builtin converter :func:`biryani1.baseconv.test_between`: does the same thing as the test on bounds above.
+.. note:: The builtin converter :func:`biryani.baseconv.test_between`: does the same thing as the test on bounds above.

    So the converter could be simplified to: